 Explanation

-method measures how much of the event loop’s capacity is being used.
+In this example, the loop occupies the main thread completely.
+The performance.eventLoopUtilization() method measures how much of the event loop’s capacity is being used.
 However, since the loop prevents the event loop from properly initializing, it doesn’t reflect realistic usage.

 1const { performance } = require("perf_hooks");23 // Process nextTick won't work!4 process.nextTick(() => {5 for (let i = 0; i < 10_000_000_000_000; i++) {6 if (i % 100_000_000 === 0) {7 console.log(performance.eventLoopUtilization());8 }9 }10 });